project-gemmi/gemmi/docs/mol.rst

 ResidueSpan, ResidueGroup
 =========================

-ResidueSpan and ResidueGroup are lightweight structures that point to a consecutive span of residues in a chain.
+ResidueSpan is a lightweight objects that refers to a contiguous sequence of residues in a chain.
-But as was was shown in the previous section, they are used for different things.
+It does not hold a copy - it is only a view of a span of residues in Chain.

+ResidueGroup is a ResidueSpan for residues with the same sequence ID (microheterogeneities).

 Both allow addressing residue by (0-based) index: